Richard and Jeannette Sias Graduate Fellowship in the Humanities – Application Instructions

-1. Be KU graduate students working on a humanities-oriented research or creative project who have completed all departmental and graduate school requirements, including the approval of the dissertation proposal or prospectus, by the end of the academic year in which they are applying;
+1. Be a KU doctoral student working on a humanities-oriented research or creative project.
+Applicants must have completed all departmental and graduate school requirements, including the approval of the dissertation proposal or prospectus, by the end of the academic year in which they are applying;

 3. Demonstrate that a semester residency will result in significant progress on the dissertation project;

 4. Demonstrate a high level of motivation, including the ability to establish and achieve goals.